Two-dimensional coherent spectroscopy of disordered superconductors in the narrow-band and broad-band limits: Numerical simulation

 We then move on to see the ac Kerr susceptibility $\chi^{(3)}(\Omega; \Omega, \Omega, -\Omega)$, which describes the 2DCS signal in the narrow-band limit (Sec.~\ref{sec: 2DCS narrow-band}).
 In Fig.~\ref{fig: ac kerr}, we plot $|\chi^{(3)}(\Omega; \Omega, \Omega, -\Omega)|^2$ as a function of $\Omega/\Delta$ in the linear scale (top panel) and log scale (bottom) in the superconducting phase of the lattice model ($V=2.5$, $\gamma=2$, and $\beta=50$).
-We classify the contribution into eight different diagrams (QP1, $\dots$, QP5, H1, $\dots$, H3) as in Table \ref{table: classification}.
+The total intensity is shown by the dashed curve in Fig.~\ref{fig: ac kerr}.
+We classify the total contribution into eight different diagrams (QP1, $\dots$, QP5, H1, $\dots$, H3) as in Table \ref{table: classification}.
 We can see that $\chi^{(3)}(\Omega; \Omega, \Omega, -\Omega)$ shows threshold behavior in the linear scale, i.e., the spectral weight starts to grow at the gap frequency $\Omega=2\Delta$ as $\Omega$ increases.
 This is in contrast to the previous argument \cite{Katsumi2024} that $\chi^{(3)}(\Omega; \Omega, \Omega, -\Omega)$ could be resonantly enhanced at $\Omega=2\Delta$.
-We attribute this to the difference of the treatments of disorders (see the discussion in Sec.~\ref{sec: introduction}).
-The dominant contribution at $\Omega\ge 2\Delta$ is coming from the Higgs mode with the paramagnetic coupling (H3 diagram).
+We attribute this to the difference of the treatments of disorders applied to different parameter regimes (see also the discussion in Sec.~\ref{sec: introduction}).
+In Ref.~\cite{Katsumi2024}, the calculation is performed on relatively small lattices, where it may be difficult to realize the scale separation represented by the inequality (\ref{scale separation}).
+In the Born regime that we are focusing on, the impurity scattering rate should be sufficiently small compared to the hopping amplitude but should be sufficiently large compared to the superconducting gap size.

+At $\Omega\ge 2\Delta$, the dominant contribution to the ac Kerr susceptibility is coming from the Higgs mode with the paramagnetic coupling (H3 diagram).
 The second dominant contribution is from the QP5 diagram (i.e., quasiparticles with the paramagnetic coupling to single photons).
 The other diagrams have much smaller weights with the difference of several orders of magnitude.
 This is similar to the behavior of third harmonic generation that shows resonance at $\Omega=\Delta$ \cite{Tsuji2015, TsujiNomura2020}.
 The THG susceptibility is also dominated by the Higgs mode in the dirty regime.
+In Appendix \ref{app: thg}, we show the results of the THG susceptibility for the same model as a comparison.